 Ministry Degree Graduate Brews Up the Aroma of Christ

 Sam Erwin preaches on Sunday and he brews coffee on Monday.
-His journey started with a ministry degree from Grace College and a love for well-roasted coffee, and it transformed into an extraordinary outreach for at-risk high school students.
+His journey started with a ministry degree from Grace College and a love for biblical language and well-roasted coffee, and it transformed into an extraordinary outreach for at-risk high school students.

 Espresso-ly Passionate about God’s Word